Blackberry Goat Cheese Salad

-COOK THE WHEATBERRIES Place rinsed and dried wheatberries in a medium saucepan with the water.
-Bring water to the boil, cover and reduce the heat to medium, simmer until water is absorbed, 20-30 minutes.
+COOK THE WHEAT BERRIES Place rinsed and dried wheat berries in a medium saucepan with the 3 cups of water with a teaspoon salt.
+Bring water to the boil, cover and reduce the heat to medium, and simmer until water is absorbed, 20-30 minutes.
 Add a little more water if needed until the grains are tender and chewy.
-Remove from heat and cool before assembling the salad.
+Remove from heat and set aside to cool before assembling the salad.
 Can be made up to 3 days ahead and stored in the refrigerator.
-MAKE THE VINAIGRETTE Put the olive oil, lemon juice, rice vinegar and honey in a small jar with a lid and shake until combined.
+MAKE THE VINAIGRETTE Put the olive oil, lemon juice, rice vinegar and honey in a small jar with a lid (like a Ball canning jar) and shake until combined.
 Alternatively, you can place the ingredients in a small bowl and whisk with a fork until combined.
-ASSEMBLE THE SALAD Lay the butter lettuce on the platter or plates and divide the grains on the plates.
+ASSEMBLE THE SALAD Lay the butter lettuce on the platter or plates, then divide the grains on the plates.
 Add/divide the hazelnuts, blackberries, radish, parsley, mint and goat cheese.
 Season with the flaky sea salt and freshly ground pepper.
 Serve the lemon vinaigrette alongside to drizzle on top.

-- For gluten free, try brown rice, buckwheat, quinoa or millet.
+- Try rice, farro, bulgar or spelt berries, even couscous works!
+For gluten free, try brown rice, buckwheat, quinoa or millet.

-- For the hazelnuts, chop them roughly with a sharp knife to break them down a bit.
-Or, place a clean kitchen towel over the top and lightly pound the hazelnuts with a kitchen mallet or the bottom of a sturdy glass jar (like a Ball jar.)
-You want uneven sizes and crumbles.
+- For crumbled hazelnuts, chop roughly with a sharp knife to break them down a bit.
+Or, put a clean kitchen towel over the top and lightly pound them with a kitchen mallet or the bottom of a sturdy glass jar (like a Ball canning jar.)
+Uneven sizes and crumbles are PERFECT.